ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 `getSettingsSchema()`

-Using this method, the Public API retrieves a schema for the field type settings.
+Using this method, the Public API retrieves a schema for the Field Type settings.
 A typical setting would e.g. be a default value.
 The settings structure defined by this schema is stored in the `FieldDefinition`.
 Since it is not possible to define a generic format for such a schema, the Field Type is free to return any serializable data structure from this method.

 `getValidatorConfigurationSchema()`

-In addition to normal settings, the Field Type should provide a schema settings for it's validation process.
+In addition to normal settings, the Field Type should provide a schema settings for its validation process.
 The schema describes, what kind of validation can be performed by the Field Type and which settings the user can specify to these validation methods.
 For example, the `ezstring` type can validate minimum and maximum length of the string.
 It therefore provides a schema to indicate to the user that he might specify the corresponding restrictions, when creating a `FieldDefinition` with this type.
 Again, the schema does not underlie any regulations, except for that it must be serializable.

 `validateFieldSettings()`

 Before the Public API stores settings for the `FieldType` in a `FieldDefinition`, the type is asked to validate the settings (which were provided by the user).
 As a result, the `FieldType` must return if the given settings comply to the schema defined by `getSettingsSchema()`. `validateValidatorConfiguration()` Analog to `validateFieldSettings()`, this method verifies that the given validator configuration complies to the schema provided by `getValidatorConfigurationSchema()`.

-It is important to note that while the schema definitions of the `FieldType` maybe both be of arbitrary, serializable format, it is highly recommended to use a simple hash structure.
-It is highly recommended to follow the [Best practices](../guide/best_practices.md) in order to create future proof schemas.
+It is important to note that the schema definitions of the `FieldType` can be both of arbitrary and serializable format, it is highly recommended to use a simple hash structure.
+You should follow the [Best practices](../guide/best_practices.md) in order to create future proof schemas.

+!!! note

-**Note:** Since it is not possible to enforce a schema format, the code using a specific `FieldType` must basically know all `FieldType`s it deals with.
+Since it is not possible to enforce a schema format, the code using a specific Field Type must basically know all Field Types it deals with.

 This will also apply to all user interfaces and the REST API, which therefore must provide extension points to register handling code for custom `FieldType`.
 These extensions are not defined, yet.